Coffee could be killing your productivity. As former Googlers say, relying on your morning cup of Joe is likely to worsen your work rate.

 RescueTime has three tiers.
 The Freemium one provides you with all the basic features.
 For reports, you’re limited to a three-month history, though.
 The Premium is $54.00 per year if billed annually.
 It gives you a possibility to track time offline, receive alerts, block websites etc. There’s also a plan for organizations that allows visualizing company patterns.

-If you are up to know how much time you spend on a particular task, Toggl might be the tool.
+If you wish to know how much time you spend on a particular task, Toggl might be the tool.
 It’s praised by being quick, nimble, intuitive and easy to use.
 Basically, all you should do after signing up is to toggle the time clock and start working.
 You don’t even need to add any information about the project – you can do it later.

 Our Chanty design team has been using Toggl for years.
 We appreciate its convenient reports for our projects sorted by day, week, or month.
 Also, Toggl serves our leads, providing the possibility to notice any overdue projects and current logged time.

 The Basic plan is free and provides the core time-tracking tools.
 There are also 3 paid tiers (Starter, Premium, Enterprise) – $9, $18, $49 per user, per month billed annually.
 You can free trial all three.
-More information on pricing can be found here.

 The workspace of an Evernote Business account